SoftSec-KAIST/TikNib/README.md

 ```

 For more details, please check `example/`.
 All configuration files for our
 experiments are in `config/`.

-# Issues

-### Tested environment
-We ran all our experiments on a server equipped with four Intel Xeon E7-8867v4
-2.40 GHz CPUs (total 144 cores), 896 GB DDR4 RAM, and 4 TB SSD.
-We setup Ubuntu
-16.04 with IDA Pro v6.95 on the server.

-We will make it run on IDA Pro v7.5 soon.

-### Tested python version
-- Python 3.8.0

-### Running example
-The time spent for running `example/example.sh` took as below.
+The time spent for running `example/example.sh`
+took as below.

 - Processing IDA analysis: 1384 s
 - Extracting function types: 102 s